Local

 Local animal shelters are now bracing for displaced pets and evacuation-related overcrowding.

-RCDAS evacuated animals from the Verona Fire are already being taken in, while crews continue to monitor conditions near the Bain Fire.
+RCDAS evacuated animals from the Verona Fire, while crews continue to monitor conditions near the Bain Fire.

 Evacuation Shelters